Benediktherlt/musicgen_finetune_rapbeats/README.md

 As of now the model weights are stored on a RunPod instance that you can't access from outside.
 If you want to have access to that instance and try out the streamlit for yourself, write me an email to benedikt(dot)herlt16(at)gmail(dot)com and I will provide you with an API-key
 We will update this repo soon so that you just need to set our RunPod API-key as an environment variable and the whole ssh connection will be handled by the backend pipeline.
 Let aside all the conveniences we offer for connecting to the RunPod, there is still some things that you need to do manually:
---create a conda env
+*create a conda env
---execute "poetry install"
+*execute "poetry install"
---pip install basic-pitch v.
+*pip install basic-pitch v.
 0.3.3 inside of the conda env (somehow basic-pitch and streamlit are not compatible

 ## Acknowledgments